EconomistGrant/2020_summer_notes/416_ACT/lec3-rev_recognition.md

 licensing deals: upfront revenue recognition software service: revenue over time as service provided

-new recognition
+## new recognition
+ASU 2014-09 effective 12/15/17
-1. identify the contract with a customer
+1. Identify the contract with a customer
+2. Identify the performance obligations in the contract
+3. Determine the transaction price
+4. Allocate the transaction price
+5. Recognize revenue as the entity satisfies the performance obligations

+a bundle of goods: proportion, retail price(Spartan package)